 The MPA curriculum includes six required core courses, listed below, that are designed to develop analytical tools for addressing public policy issues.
 The courses cover political analysis, quantitative methods, and economic and behavioral analysis.

 FIELDS OF CONCENTRATION

 Each MPA candidate selects a policy field in which to specialize:

 I) International Relations;

-III) Domestic Policy; and
+III) Domestic Policy; or

 IV) Economics and Public Policy.

 Certificates offer additional opportunities for specialization and include: